Shairam/ballerina-sp-tracing/README.md

     return status;
 }

-documentation {
-  `getId` is a function to get the Id of the student added in latest.
+# `getId()` is a function to get the Id of the student added in latest.
-   P{{mobNo}} This is the mobile number of the student added which is passed as parameter to build up the query.
+# + mobNo - This is the mobile number of the student added which is passed as parameter to build up the query.
-   R{{}} This function returns either a table which has only one row of the student details or an error.
+# + return -  This function returns either a table which has only one row of the student details or an error.
-}

-// Function to get the generated Id of the student recently added public function getId(int mobNo) returns (table|error) {
+// Function to get the generated Id of the student recently added. public function getId(int mobNo) returns (table|error) {
-    //Select data from database by invoking select action var ret2 = testDB->select("Select * FROM student WHERE mobNo = " + mobNo, Student, loadToMemory = true);
+    //Select data from database by invoking select action. var ret2 = testDB->select("Select * FROM student WHERE mobNo = " + mobNo, Student, loadToMemory = true);
     table<Student> dt;
     match ret2 {
         table tableReturned => dt = tableReturned;
-        error e => io:println("Select data from student table failed: "
+        error e => io:println("Select data from student table failed: " + e.message);
-                + e.message);
     }
     return dt;
 }

 ```